Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/lin_alg/lapack.rst

   eigensymm(A,X,lambda);

-X stores all eigenvectors of A as columns and lambda is a vector of the corresponding eigenvalues.
-The *i*-th column of X corresponds to the *i*-th element of lambda.
+the :math:`X` stores all eigenvectors of :math:`A` as columns and lambda is a vector of the corresponding eigenvalues.
+The *i*-th column of :math:`X` corresponds to the *i*-th element of lambda.
 Eigenvalues are sorted in descending order.

 Singular Value Decomposition
 --------------------------------------------------------------------